3C4D/SITE/src/content/posts/thm_ny_flankees/index.md

 # Introduction
-In this Tryhackme room, we will use cryptography and system skills to takeover the host of a containered web application.
+In this Tryhackme room, we will use cryptography and system skills to take over the host of a container holding a web application.

 First, here the link of the Room : [New York Flankees](https://tryhackme.com/room/thenewyorkflankees)